 Most medications are likely safe to take in pregnancy.

-For more information on pregnancy, fertility, or your family building benefit, contact your PCA at 888.597.5065 or call your employer specific number.
+Progyny members: For more information on pregnancy, fertility, or your family building benefit, contact your Patient Care Advocate at 888.597.5065 or call your employer specific number.

 Dr. Nathan S. Fox is a board-certified Obstetrician/Gynecologist with a subspecialty certification in Maternal Fetal Medicine.
 Dr. Fox provides care at Maternal Fetal Medicine Associates and Carnegie Imaging for Women, both based in New York.
 Dr. Fox is also an Associate Clinical Professor in the Department of Obstetrics, Gynecology, and Reproductive Science at the Icahn School of Medicine at Mount Sinai.